 By systematically analyzing customer behavior, tracking key metrics, and looking for specific buying signals, you can create a repeatable process for identifying and acting on expansion revenue.
 This isn't about just looking at dashboards; it's about understanding the story your data is telling you about your customers' needs and their journey with your product.
 When you have a clear process, you can equip your sales and customer success teams with the insights they need to have meaningful, timely conversations that lead to growth.
 This is where a well-defined sales playbook becomes invaluable, turning raw data into actionable steps for your team.

-Analyze Customer Behavior Patterns
+Find Clues in Customer Behavior Patterns

 The first step is to understand what a successful, growing customer looks like.
 By analyzing behavior patterns, you can identify accounts that are showing signs of readiness for expansion.
 Are they using your product more frequently?
 Have they started exploring advanced features?
 These are strong internal indicators.